un1cum/Beast_Bomber/README.md

 # 📌 Email spammer

 For the email spammer, you need to specify an email and password (email:password) in the emails.txt file.
 You can specify more than one (each email:password on a new line) to spam from multiple addresses at once.
+It is better to use accounts Yahoo, as they work best.

 ![wtf5](https://i.ibb.co/kcsqN5T/Screenshot-4.png "email")